X

 Tarun Dua

-It’S a, it’s a elastic kind of like both demand and supply.
-So it is always possible to build some level of supply in the short term for customers who are kind of like demanding capacity that you may not have available immediately next day, but like if it is required in the next couple of weeks, like you always have the ability to sell that capacity.
+See, it’s an elastic both demand and supply.
+So it is always possible to build some level of supply in the short term for customers who are demanding capacity that you may not have available immediately next day.
+But if it is required in the next couple of weeks, you always have the ability to sell that capacity.
+So these are all approximate numbers.

 Tarun Dua

-It’s not as much as SaaS obviously, but like definitely there is some level of elasticity which is available.
-So it’s definitely not comparable to SaaS that you can go like a huge multiplier up or down.
-But like definitely on infrastructure there is some level of luxury.
+It’s not as much as SaaS, obviously.
+But definitely, there is some level of elasticity, which is available.
+So it’s definitely not comparable to SaaS that you can go a huge multiplier up or down, but definitely on infrastructure, there is some level of elasticity.

 Okay, got it sir.
 Thank you so much.